flokoe/bash-hackers-wiki/docs/syntax/arith_expr.md

 ## Arithmetic expressions and return codes

-Bash\'s overall language construct is based on exit codes or return codes of commands or functions to be executed. `if` statements, `while` loops, etc., they all take the return codes of commands as conditions.
+Bash's overall language construct is based on exit codes or return codes of commands or functions to be executed. `if` statements, `while` loops, etc., they all take the return codes of commands as conditions.